logicray/wasteland/README.md

-# wasteland
+# code segments in learning and exploring

+## project detail
-a python project include
+this is a exploring and practicing project, include
-- machine learning
-- deep learning
+- new programming language learning
-- data visualization
+- algorithm and data structure practice
+- machine learning algorithms implement